facebook twitter youtube

 By Theme Admin on February 18th, 2024 at 6:16 PM

 “Being able to stop and return to a more challenging exercise or a newer phrase is great for learning.
 I also really appreciate your availability to answer questions offline.
 This is a great course, and I feel as though I’m improving daily because of it.”—Joe C. “The level was perfect.
 Mentally I understand many things that have opened up the fingerboard a lot; now I need some quality time to get it under my hands.
 I found things challenging without feeling out of reach.”—Stan M. “I’m really enjoying the course.
-The first time I’ve actually practiced an instrument in my 60 years!”—Skip H. Register by 3/24 and save $25!
-Register for Waltzes for Mandolin with Matt Flinner See the Swing Mandolin Basics with Matt Flinner curriculum (4/1-6/8) See the Chord Melody Mandolin with Matt Flinner curriculum (4/2-6/8) Join Matt Flinner for an 8-week online course focusing on waltzes for the mandolin.
+The first time I’ve actually practiced an instrument in my 60 years!”—Skip H. Register for Waltzes for Mandolin with Matt Flinner See the Swing Mandolin Basics with Matt Flinner curriculum (4/1-6/8) See the Chord Melody Mandolin with Matt Flinner curriculum (4/2-6/8) Join Matt Flinner for an 8-week online course focusing on waltzes for the mandolin.
 Students will be taught tunes that are quickly accessible to players of all ability levels, and they’ll also get exercises to help with fundamentals of picking, tremolo, double stops, chord positions, and various positions around the neck.
 The course runs from April 3 to June 8; class sessions take place on Wednesday evenings from 9-10 pm eastern time, and follow-up practice sessions take place on Saturdays from 12:30-1:15 pm eastern time.
 The course is intended for students at a beginner to intermediate level.
-Register by March 24th and save $25!
-THE CURRICULUM: WEEK 1 (4/3) Getting started with melody and chords Open style chords Picking Exercise I Rhythm Exercise I Tennessee Waltz My Own House Waltz WEEK 2 (4/10) Using tremolo Tremolo Exercise I Some more chord shapes The Ash Grove Sheebeg and Sheemore WEEK 3 (4/17) Using double stops Tremolo Exercise II Rhythm Exercise II Kentucky Waltz Ashokan Farewell WEEK 4 (5/1) Minor keys A few minor double stops Tremolo Exercise III Boda Waltz Flatbush Waltz WEEK 5 (5/13) Waltzing with chords Chord Inversions Blue River Waltz Heart of the Heartland WEEK 6 (5/22) Moving double stops Double Stop Exercise in A Double Stop Tremolo Exercise Festival Waltz Margaret’s Waltz WEEK 7 (5/29) Positions up the neck G and D Positions Moving between double stops up the neck Lover’s Waltz Grand Valley Waltz WEEK 8 (6/5) Tying it all together Moving Double Stops, Positions, and Chords Roxanna Waltz (C) Royal Box Waltz (D) Miss the Mississippi and You The course fee is $225.
-Register by March 24th for just $200!
+Register here THE CURRICULUM: WEEK 1 (4/3) Getting started with melody and chords Open style chords Picking Exercise I Rhythm Exercise I Tennessee Waltz My Own House Waltz WEEK 2 (4/10) Using tremolo Tremolo Exercise I Some more chord shapes The Ash Grove Sheebeg and Sheemore WEEK 3 (4/17) Using double stops Tremolo Exercise II Rhythm Exercise II Kentucky Waltz Ashokan Farewell WEEK 4 (5/1) Minor keys A few minor double stops Tremolo Exercise III Boda Waltz Flatbush Waltz WEEK 5 (5/13) Waltzing with chords Chord Inversions Blue River Waltz Heart of the Heartland WEEK 6 (5/22) Moving double stops Double Stop Exercise in A Double Stop Tremolo Exercise Festival Waltz Margaret’s Waltz WEEK 7 (5/29) Positions up the neck G and D Positions Moving between double stops up the neck Lover’s Waltz Grand Valley Waltz WEEK 8 (6/5) Tying it all together Moving Double Stops, Positions, and Chords Roxanna Waltz (C) Royal Box Waltz (D) Miss the Mississippi and You The course fee is $225.
 Register for Waltzes for Mandolin with Matt Flinner

 Continue reading